Art market "miracle" masks a more mixed picture

 Three weeks of sales at Christie's, Sotheby's and smaller rivals wound up on Thursday, and while the rarest treasures from the 14th century to the present day were snapped up, plenty of less desirable lots went unsold.

-Christie's, the world's biggest auctioneer, sold art worth around 385 million pounds ($600 million) in total and registered artist records for John Constable, Yves Klein and Jean-Michel Basquiat.
+Christie's, the world's biggest auctioneer, sold art worth around 385 million pounds in total and registered artist records for John Constable, Yves Klein and Jean-Michel Basquiat.

 Sotheby's, its closest rival, raised $346 million, or $411 million if the Gunter Sachs collection sale held in London in May is included.